SaurajeetB/Saurajeet_Portfolio/README.md

 # Saurajeet_Portfolio
-Welcome to my data analytics portfolio repository!
-Here, you will find a collection of my projects showcasing my skills in data analysis, visualization, and machine learning.
+Welcome to my Data Analytics portfolio!
+Here, you will find a collection of my projects showcasing my skills in data cleaning, analysis and visualization.
 Through these projects, I aim to demonstrate my ability to turn raw data into valuable insights and actionable recommendations.

 # [Project 1: Covid Global Tracker: Project Overview](https://github.com/SaurajeetB/Covid_portfolio_project)
 * Conducted exploratory data analysis on Covid-19 pandemic using data from various sources